bisq-network/bisq/README.md

 There is only the trade process for Sell BTC and the role of the offer taker modelled yet.

 The project use Java 8 and Maven.

-We use bitcoinj library as a submodule.
-To get the project with the submodule included use: git clone --recursive git://github.com/bitsquare/bitsquare
+We use the bitcoinj library and TomP2P for DHT and messaging.

 ### Implemented (prototype level):
 * Screen for orderbook with filtering mock offers by amount, price and order type (buy, sell)